zhyi-dp/toka/tokaForAI.md

         - **Unique (`^`)**: Enforce **Move Semantics**.
 Assignment `let ^q = ^p` implies move; `p` effectively becomes invalid (though currently implemented as runtime nulling, Sema should eventually track this).
         - **Shared (`~`)**: Enforce type compatibility.
 Shared pointers can only be initialized from other Shared pointers (copy/incref) or fresh allocations (`new`).
     - **Type Inference**: Correctly propagate `IsUnique`/`IsShared` attributes during type inference (e.g., `let ~x = ...`).
+    - **Permissions & Attributes**:
+        - **Object Value Permission**: Cannot upgrade.
+If the source object is immutable, the destination object cannot become mutable, even on move.
+        - **Pointer Permission**: Can be redefined on move.
+The mutability/nullability of the pointer itself (not the pointed-to value) can change when moved to a new variable.
 3.  **CodeGen**:
     - "Immutable Pass-by-Value" -> "Pass-by-Reference" optimization.
     - **Type Aliases**: Resolution must be recursive via a compiler-wide mapping.